 Dairy is a topic that consistently comes up when I talk to clients.
 In a full day of health assessments, I am asked more about dairy foods than any other topic.
-I have heard some weird and wonderful myths around dairy, so I thought I’d share and debunk 5 of them with you.
+Many weird and wonderful myths come from dairy, so here I will debunk 5 of them with you.

-Disclaimer: Let me be clear I have no vested interest in any type of dairy and I will consume a mix of low-fat, reduced-fat, full-day, soy milk, almond milk and so on in my own diet (and I also think that any type of dairy or dairy-alternative food can form part of a healthy diet).
+Disclaimer: Let me be clear I have no vested interest in any type of dairy.
+I will consume a mix of low-fat, reduced-fat, full-day, soy milk, almond milk and so on in my own diet.
+I also think that any type of dairy or dairy-alternative food can form part of a healthy diet.
 This piece is merely to sort out fact from fiction and provide some guidance and information around different things I have heard.

 Myth 1.
 I don’t eat low-fat dairy as I heard there is sugar added to it.